-The net cash balance decreased \$2.6 million during fiscal year 2022.
-The majority of this decrease was due to an increase in capital and related financing activities.
+The net cash balance decreased \$3.4 million during fiscal year 2023.
+This decrease was due to less cash used in operating activities and reduction in cash provided by noncapital financing activities.

 Component Units

 The University Foundation meets the criteria for inclusion as a discretely presented component unit of the university.
 The most recent financial statements of the University Foundation are included in this presentation under the heading Component Unit.